Myanmar uses Kyats (pronounced more like “chets”) currency. As of July 2019, the exchange rate is 1 USD to 1,510 MMK (Burmese Kyats).

 - The cheapest dorm beds go for $5 (7,500 MMK).

 - Nicer hotels run $30+ per night for a double room and are often government run.

 Many central places in the city are accessible by a short walk.
 If you need to get to further locations around Yangon town, taxis are quite cheap.

-- Taxi: The fare from the airport to the center of town is officially $10.
-In the city I took a cab from the center to Thiri Mingalar market for 2000 kyats, maybe 10 km outside of the city.
+- Taxi: The fare from the airport to the center of town is officially $10 (15,000 MMK).
+In the city, I took a cab from the center to Thiri Mingalar market for $1.25 (2000 Kyats), maybe 10 km outside of the city.

-- City Bus: Fun and always driving at max speeds, the bus touts even push people off and on to stop faster, 200 kyats per ride.
+- City Bus: Fun and always driving at max speeds, the bus touts even push people off and on to stop faster, less than $0.25 (200 Kyats) per ride.

 - Back of Truck: You might see some interesting things in the back of the small trucks, 200 kyats per ride.